0xZaddyy/Consensus-tutorial/README.md

 ## Introduction

 Blockchain technology relies heavily on consensus mechanisms.
 They make it possible for the network to agree on the ledger's current state and guarantee that every node has a consistent copy of the blockchain.
-The PoS (Proof-of-Stake) consensus technique is used by the Celo blockchain to reach consensus.
-We will delve further into the PoS consensus mechanism in this video and discover how it functions in relation to the Celo blockchain.
+The [PoS (Proof-of-Stake)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) consensus technique is used by the Celo blockchain to reach consensus.
+We will delve further into the PoS consensus mechanism in this tutorial and discover how it functions in relation to the Celo blockchain.

 ## Prerequisites